naurandir01/DisWeb/README.md

             |-> PREV_1
                 |-> prev_1.vmdk

-Once the disk copy, go to SOURCE and click on **ADD SOURCE** and then select in the list the disk.
+Once the disk is copy, go to SOURCE and click on **ADD SOURCE** and then select the disk in the list.

 ![image](/docs/add_source.png)